 Your lawyer's job is to protect your legal rights, but there are some easy steps you can take to protect yourself while the details surrounding your claim are still being sorted out:

 - Don't agree to sign documents you don't understand.
-The only documents you should be signing after an accident are for the police and for your insurance agent.
+The only documents you should be signing after a car wreck are for the police and for your insurance agent.
 If you have questions about what you're being asked to sign, request clarification.
 If you're still uncertain, contact a lawyer.

 - Don't admit guilt.
 It's natural to want to be polite, but be very cautious about statements that could be interpreted as admitting fault in the accident.
 Even if you think you may have caused the accident, you might be mistaken.
 The last thing you want is for your statement to be used against you in court.